soumbane/Deep_Relational_Reasoning_Epilepsy/README.md

 * [TensorFlow](https://www.tensorflow.org/) >= 2.0
 * [keras-vis](https://raghakot.github.io/keras-vis/) (for GRAD-CAM visualization)

-## Get Started
+## Get Started (Preprocessing)
 The following steps are required to replicate our work:

 * The data of 51 patients has already been augmented to 510 augmentations per patient (per vector) using SMOTE augmentation.
-* Preprocess dataset and generate the five folds (both training and testing) of all 51 patients and their augmentations.
-Use the raw data (private) of different densities (Densities used in paper: 01-High; 04-Medium; 08-Low) consisting of vectors for each of the 51 patients and 510 augmentations per patient (i.e., 510*51 + 51 = 26061 vectors).
+* Preprocess dataset and generate the five folds (both training and testing) of all 51 patients and their augmentations - Use the raw data (private) of different densities (Densities used in paper: 01-High; 04-Medium; 08-Low) consisting of vectors for each of the 51 patients and 510 augmentations per patient (i.e., 510*51 + 51 = 26061 vectors).
 First divide the data and the corresponding augmentations into training (41 patients + augmentations) and testing (10 patients and augmentations).
 Then, convert each vector to a 116x116 connectome matrix for each patient.
 * Language Impairment Dataset (Regression) - Use the script `convert_script_new_data_regression_to_divide_into_5_folds.m` inside `Connectome_regression_data` folder to divide into training and testing (for the 5-fold cross validation) and convert the vectors into 116x116 shaped connectome matrices for both expressive and receptive scores.
-The data is saved to `Connectome_regression_data/processed_data/expressive_data/foldk`, where `k` is the fold number.
+The data is saved to `Connectome_regression_data/processed_data/expressive_data_or_receptive_data/foldk`, where `k` is the fold number.
-* Seizure Outcome Dataset (Classification) - Use the script `convert_script_new_data_regression_to_divide_into_5_folds.m` inside `Connectome_regression_data` folder to convert the vectors into 116x116 shaped connectome matrices for both expressive and receptive scores and divide into 5-folds for the 5-fold cross validation.
+* Seizure Outcome Dataset (Classification) - Use the script `convert_script_new_data_classification_to_generate_five_folds.m` inside `Connectome_classification_data` folder to divide into training and testing (for the 5-fold cross validation) and convert the vectors into 116x116 shaped connectome matrices for seizure outcome classification.
+The data is saved to `Connectome_classification_data/new_classification_data/foldk`, where `k` is the fold number.

 ## Training